New Age 2.0: It’s Time for an Upgrade

 For example, believing we create our own reality has a dark side: blaming people for not thinking positively enough when they are poor, sick, or disenfranchised.
 There’s another name for that: victim blaming.

 While I had heard this criticism of new age thinking in the past, I dismissed it by telling myself not all new agers were guilty of this or that the critics just didn’t really understand.
-But over this past year, like so many of us, I began looking more deeply at the privilege I was born into, and how I could be more effective at creating positive change.
+But in the wake of the pandemic and subsequent events, like so many of us, I began looking more deeply at the privilege I was born into, and how I could be more effective at creating positive change.
 One of the ways I did this was by reading The Life You Can Save: How to Do Your Part to End World Poverty.

 Then, one day when I was cleaning house and listening to 101 Power Thoughts by Louise Hay, I heard her say this: